martkist/martkist/doc/build-unix.md

 ```

-This will build syscoin-qt as well if the dependencies are met.
+This will build martkist-qt as well if the dependencies are met.

 Dependencies
 ---------------------